webfrogs/Transformers/README.md

 *Transformers* is a framework to transform things elegantly using the power of Swift programming language.

-> Note: From version 1.0.0 Transforms only support Swift version 4.1 or newer
+> Note: Support Swift version: 4.1 or newer
-> If you want to use Transforms below Swift 4.1, specific git hash: `dc7b5179ae0db7e7b343fa6dcb050b759539f443`

 ## Feature